-PROGRAM OPTIONS (FULL- AND PART-TIME MAIN CAMPUS; 3-YEAR ONLINE)
+PROGRAM OPTIONS (FULL- AND PART-TIME; HYBRID)

 Alternative time options for completing the program have been designed to address the varying needs of students.
-As such, the Program offers a full-time two-year main campus option, a three-year part-time main campus option, a three-year part-time online option, and a four-year part-time main campus or online option.
+As such, the Program offers a full-time two-year option, a three-year part-time main campus option, a three-year part-time hybrid option, and a four-year part-time option.

-All program requirements for the online cohort are the same as those required for the on-campus cohorts for the three-year part-time option.
-Please note that all practicums, regardless of program option, are conducted in-person.
-A separate application portal has been created for the online cohort.
+All program requirements for the hybrid cohort are the same as those required for the on-campus cohorts for the three-year part-time option.
+A separate application portal has been created for the hybrid cohort.